 6. Remember: people don’t care that much about what you do or say.

-When you worry about what others may think or say if you do something then the self-doubt can quickly become stronger and you get stuck in inaction and in fear.
+When you worry about and have a hard time with what others may think or say if you do something then your level of self-doubt can quickly increase and you get stuck in inaction and in fear.

-When that happens remind yourself that the truth is that people don’t really care that much about what you do or not do.
+When that happens then a good idea is to remind yourself that the truth is that people don’t really care that much about what you do or not do.

 They have their hands full with thinking about themselves, their kids and pets, jobs and upcoming sports matches and with worrying about what people may think of them.

 7. What someone said or did might not be about you (or about what you think it is).